chandrakar-shubham/Be-Zen-Data-Engineer-Assignment/README.md

 (a)Count of Product type having null price in price_string:

-Distribution Unique product with null price,
+-Distribution Unique product with null price,

-top 10 product with null price bar plot
+-top 10 product with null price bar plot

-(b) #Count of category with null price in price_string column -Distribution Unique category with null price
+(b)Count of category with null price in price_string column:

+Distribution Unique category with null price

--top 10 unique category with null price bar plot
+top 10 unique category with null price bar plot

-(c) #Count of level 1 having null price in price_string column -Distribution of level 1 with null price
+(c)Count of level 1 having null price in price_string column :

+ Distribution of level 1 with null price

--top 10 level 1 with null price
+ top 10 level 1 with null price

 11. EDA on data frame with non null prices in prices_string column